mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 4.1.6 - 4-15-21 =
+* Added: Support for the function to trigger Check for Abandoned plugins and themes process
+* Updated: Multiple performance improvements

 = 4.1.5 - 3-18-21 =
 * Fixed: An issue with uploading files with underscore in the file name
 * Fixed: Multiple PHP Warnings